- Lower School Counselor, Main Campus

 Opportunities for developing physical fitness abound, from athletic teams fielded in more than a dozen sports to an after-school running club.
 A weight room is also open to students.
 NSA partners with a specialist from Pivot Physical Therapy, who serves as the strength and conditioning coach and provides clinics, training and advice to coaches and athletes regarding conditioning, strength training and injury prevention.
 The specialist also partners with our certified athletic trainers to implement a comprehensive plan for injury prevention and recovery, including concussion management.

-Three full-time nurses support our community’s physical wellness, with one nurse dedicated to managing and mitigating the risk of COVID-19.
+Two full-time nurses support our community’s physical wellness.
 At the Main Campus, NSA partners with Flik Independent School Dining to provide wholesome, nutritious meals in conjunction with nutrition education, equipping our students, faculty and staff with tools needed to live a happy, healthy life.

 The Health and Wellness Committee is dedicated to promoting our current wellness initiatives as well as planning and coordinating new initiatives to encourage and support a healthy lifestyle.